FIWARE/catalogue/README.md

     popular databases such as PostgreSQL, MySQL, MongoDB or AWS DynamoDB or as Big Data platforms such as Hadoop, Storm or Spark.
 The component is based on Apache Flume
+-   The [Draco](https://github.com/ging/fiware-draco) Generic Enabler is an alternative data persistence mechanism for managing the history of context.
+    It is based on Apache NiFi and is a dataflow system based on the concepts of flow-based programming.
+It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic and also offers an intuitive graphical interface

 The following is a list of Generic Enablers under incubation within the area of core context management: